 Many Philadelphians regard their city’s annual municipal budget as something beyond their control, something that doesn’t impact their lives.
-Phoebe Bachman, founder of Mural Arts’ People’s Budget Office (PBO) project, wants those residents to know that they do matter and can make change in how their city spends $6.8 million a year.
-(That’s the fiscal year 2026 number.)
+Phoebe Bachman, founder of Mural Arts’ People’s Budget Office (PBO) project, wants those residents to know that they do matter and can make change in how their city spends $6.97 billion a year through the General Fund.
 Her organization wants to show them how, starting with how they think about it.

 “We think about the budget as just numbers, but it is ultimately a story, a story of what our city is prioritizing,” Bachman says.
 “From the beginning, we wanted to involve artists in helping tell that story … This is participation of the people who are impacted by those decisions.”